AkashKedari/py-projects/README.md

 ### Lyrics Bot:

 This project is a bot that sends imessages of a lyrics.txt file to someone.
 I took the idea from TikTok trends of people spamming their friends with lyrics from a song or the full script of the bee movie by using this python code.

+### Roll The Dice

+Simple GUI using tkinter that rolls the dice for you.
+Exploring more into front-end development.